aenavidad/pre-git-hist/readme.md

 - commit-like data listed in `events.tsv`
 - data-files and their versions listed in `files.tsv`
-- To be filled in as of 11 August 2022.
+- data-files are stored in the `files` directory

 ## notice